 Further exacerbating the problem, some parents come from cultures, where candidly expressing yourself or opening up about your feelings is not welcome.
 Moreover, the stigma attached to mental illness and depression may add to the difficulties of dealing with the problem as many African and apparently some Asian TCKs experience.
 It may also mean that your parents are more reluctant to acknowledge that you suffer from depression.

-Growing up, there were times when I resented my parents for trying to ‘impose’ what I perceived to be repressive cultural values on me or for their failure to make enough effort to teach me their language or teach me about their cultural practices.
+Growing up, there were times when I resented my parents for trying to ‘impose’ what I perceived to be repressive cultural values on me or for their failure to make enough effort to teach me their language or about their cultural practices.
 Although my parents were always willing to try and let my brother and I open up to them about what we were going through, I don’t believe they could ever truly empathise.
 Sometimes, I deliberately defied them by not learning their language or rejecting their culture as a means of punishing them for the monster they created and failing to be more accepting of the fact that I could never be like them.
 Now that I’m older and more comfortable with my identity, I don’t blame them for at least trying to pass on some parts of their cultural identity to their children.
 Plus, getting to know more about them and where they come from has allowed me to get closer to them.

 Your ancestral culture will always remain a big part of your identity, even when you’ve grown up outside your country of origin, but it can clash with your own hybrid identity which you develop as you grow.
-The absence of a support system that enables a TCK to address their identity issues can lead to a very lonely existence which could result in depression and anxiety.
+The absence of a support system that enables a TCK to address their identity issues can lead to a very lonely existence which could further result in depression and anxiety.

 • The difficulty of establishing meaningful relationships